AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/diff-rpt-bldr-sql-rprt-bldr-.md

 ---
-title: What's the difference between the Report Builder and the SQL Report Builder?
+title: what is the difference between the Report Builder and the SQL Report Builder?
 zendesk_id: 360016732411
 ---